kotlin-orm/ktorm/README.md

 }
 ````

-When you run this program, KtOrm will generate a SQL `select * from t_employee`, selecting all employees in the table and printing their names.
+When you run this program, Ktorm will generate a SQL `select * from t_employee`, selecting all employees in the table and printing their names.